Who we are

 Across New England, fields once filled with stone were cleared by hand, the remnants carefully stacked into walls that defined and protected the land.
 What remained were open meadows—spaces made not by chance, but through effort, patience, and time.

-That same spirit shaped my own family’s path.
-From Cape Cod, where the Swift family helped transform New England’s economy in the late 19th century—carrying commerce beyond the coast and into inland industry—to the Pioneer Valley, where my grandfather was raised in a working-class immigrant family and went on to become Chief Engineer at the Springfield Armory, this region has long been built by those who adapted, worked, and moved forward.
+That same spirit shaped my own family’s path—from Cape Cod, where the Swift family, descendants of early New England settlers, grew a small family business into a national industry leader—to Boston, where my father’s family ran a boarding house in the early 20th century, offering a place to stay for others building new lives and establishing a tradition of hospitality—to the Pioneer Valley, where my grandfather was raised in a working-class Italian family and went on become Chief Engineer at the Springfield Armory.
+This region has long been built by those who adapted, worked, and moved forward.
+New England, like my own family, is shaped by many cultures—over time forming a distinct character and architectural identity of its own.

 Fieldstone Meadow reflects that legacy.
 Each home and place is shaped by its surroundings—honoring the quiet beauty of coastal New England while contributing to the renewal and long-term potential of its inland communities.

-It is, at its core, a simple idea: that the best places are not imposed on the land, but revealed through it—built to last, and meant to be lived in.
+At its core, it’s a simple idea: the best homes reflect where they are, honor their history, are built to last, and are meant to be lived in.